-Like a lot of manufacturers in the United States we sell a high quality, high performance product which in turn does not make us the cheapest out there.
-Our adhesives are sold per pound so some customers look at that per pound price and say, in a cost cutting effort, let’s try the low cost/low quality brand instead.
-What they soon find out is they didn't save money and all adhesives are not formulated the same.
+Like some manufacturers in the United States we sell a high quality, high performance product which in turn does not make us the cheapest out there.
+Our protein glues (animal glues) are sold per pound so some customers look at that per pound price and say, in a cost cutting effort, let’s try the low cost/low quality brand instead.
+What they soon find out is they didn't save money and all glues are not formulated the same.

-Not only is the customer using more adhesive for their application, but they also have to consider the implications of using more glue which can lead to board warping.
+Not only is the customer using more glue for their application, but they also have to consider the implications of using more glue which can lead to board warping.

 Reducing film thickness will save your business money.
 Every 1 mil of glue added to film thickness increases the amount of product used by approximately 3.8 lbs. per thousand cases produced.

 Glue film thickness on a sheet measuring 7.75 X 11.125 for a run of 5,000 pieces

 @ 1 mil = 18.7 lbs. of glue used = 1 skid makes 534,759 cases

 @ 2 mil = 37.4 lbs. of glue used = 1 skid makes 267,379 cases

 @ 3 mil = 56.1 lbs. of glue used = 1 skid makes 178,253 cases

 @ 4 mil = 74.8 lbs. of glue used = 1 skid makes 133,689 cases